Can't Pay Wages and Salaries

-If you do sell assets, it’s crucial to do so with extreme care.
+If you then do sell assets, then it’s crucial to do so with extreme care.

 Moving assets between companies.

 Again, great care required.
 A Director may do this, however, the same applies as to selling to a third party.
 Furthermore, the Liquidator will investigate any movements before the appointment.
-The Director’s obligations remain the same to creditors.
+The Director’s obligations, therefore, remains the same to creditors.

 Selling your assets to another company however, requires a very considered path: